The 5 flag theory and how to smartly navigate the world as a global citizen

 Italy offers a tax incentive to high net worth individuals with a flat €200,000 fixed rate of tax every year irrespective of global income.
 This was €100,000 previously but was recently increased to €200,000.

-Some ultra-net-worth individuals could be spending close to that amount of money on accountants and tax specialists and perhaps a lot more in taxes already, so a fixed rate tax of €200,000 could be appealing alongside the obvious benefits of living in a country like Italy with its rich culture, beauty and culinary scene,
+Some ultra-high-net-worth individuals could be spending close to that amount of money on accountants and tax specialists and perhaps a lot more in taxes already, so a fixed rate tax of €200,000 could be appealing alongside the obvious benefits of living in a country like Italy with its rich culture, beauty and culinary scene,

 A favourable legal residency can allow individuals to live in countries with high standards of living while minimising their tax burden.